What is a Processor?

 How Does a CPU Work?

 CPUs may come with more bells-and-whistles than ever before.
-At their core, they are made up of the same set of processes.
+At their core, they use the same set of processes.
 These processes are called the fetch-execute cycle.
 This cycle has three steps: fetch; decode; and execute.

 The first step in the fetch-execute cycle is fetching.
 It involves receiving – or “fetching” – an instruction.
-This instruction is passed from the RAM to the CPU.
+This instruction is sent from the RAM to the CPU.

-When an instruction has been fetched and stored in the instruction register, the CPU processes the instruction using its decoder.
-This turns the instruction into a series of signals that can be interpreted by other parts of the CPU.
+The CPU processes an instruction using its decoder when it is sent from the instruction register.
+The CPU turns the instruction into a series of signals that can be interpreted by other parts of the CPU.

-At the end of this process, the decoded instructions are executed.
+At the end of this process, the computer executes the decoded instructions.
 Instructions are sent to other parts of a processor to be executed.
-Once these instructions have been executed, they are usually saved inside a CPU register.
-This helps improve the speed of a processor because it can remember some of the instructions it has previously processed.
+The CPU register saves intructions after execution.
+This helps improve the speed of a processor because it can remember some instructions it has processed.